dhernan1972/Cyber-Journey/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the Istall-Elk file may be used to install only certain pieces of it, such as Filebeat.

 This document contains the following details:
-* Description of the Topologu
+* Description of the Topology
 * Access Policies
 * ELK Configuration
 * Beats in Use